Billy Hopwood: Development

 However, the "first hurdle" he has to overcome is Vic's widow, Viv Hope (Deena Payne).
 Vic's daughter Kelly Windsor (Adele Silva) does not want Billy living in the village either.
 Crellin opined that the situation between Billy and Kelly is "a very difficult one."
 Billy did not mean to kill Vic and "he has no issue with Kelly", but the situation makes Billy realise why Kelly does not want him there.
 He attributed Billy's actions as the reason why Kelly herself is "quite a damaged person".
 Tittensor told a reporter from What's on TV that Daz is wary of his father's return although they there is a "strong bond between them".
 While Daz is "pleased and wants to see him", he attempts to keep away from Billy because Andy and Jack Sugden (Clive Hornby) do not approve.
 While Daz what Jack appreciates has done for him, Billy is his actual father and meets with him.
 Tittensor added that Jack is "scared" that he might lose Daz to Billy, but he cannot stop him.
 Daz wants Billy around and "the more people go against Billy, the more likely Daz is to side with his dad" because he does not believe that Billy is as bad as everyone says he is.
 Billy seems "very genuine" and does not have a hidden agenda.

 Billy has an affair with Jack's wife Diane (Elizabeth Estensen), which is later exposed.
 The revelation affects his relationship with Daz.
 Billy is featured in the serial's 35th anniversary storyline.
 After Victoria exposed his affairs and causes him to lose "love of his life", he gets revenge by telling her that Jack killed her mother Sarah Sugden (Alyson Spiro).
 Victoria then starts a fire at her family home.
-Billy enters the burning house and save the Sugdens out of guilt.